Last updated on September 22nd, 2021 at 04:28 pm

 - None to date

-Overall, we rate Vote Smart Least Biased based on search engine content that is consistent regardless of the political party.
+Overall, we rate Vote Smart Least Biased based on consistent search engine content regardless of the political party.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 7/22/2016) Updated (5/23/2020)
+(D. Van Zandt 7/22/2016) Updated (9/22/2021)